-How To Measure Content Marketing To Reach Your Goals
+How Set and Measure Your Content Marketing Goals

-Getting your content marketing analysis right isn’t just about finding out how successful your strategy is and validating it to stakeholders.
-It’s the only way you’ll be able to make your content marketing strategy better and use it for achieving business goals.
+Getting your content marketing analysis right isn’t just about finding out how successful your content marketing strategy is and validating it to stakeholders.
+It’s the only way you’ll be able to make the strategy better and use it for achieving business goals.

-Your metrics are what will tell the story of your content, illustrating where it works, how well, and why or why not.
+Your metrics are what will tell the story of your content efforts, illustrating where it works, how well, and why or why not.
 It is content marketing metrics that define the impact your strategy is making on business growth.

 Only by using the right metrics, however, can you distinguish between the potential of your content and what it is currently doing to move your organization closer to its goals.